Privacy Policy

 Data Retention

-We retain personal information for as long as reasonably necessary to provide the Platform, complete transactions, maintain business records, comply with legal obligations, resolve disputes, and enforce our agreements.
-Retention periods vary depending on the type of information and how it is used.
+We retain personal information for as long as reasonably necessary for the purposes described in this Privacy Policy, including to provide the Services, complete transactions, maintain accounts, support Events, comply with legal obligations, resolve disputes, enforce agreements, and protect the Platform and our users.

 Children